 Here $u,w\in V(G)$ are taken as abstract vertices, not as integers.
 In addition, we assign a length to each edge, $\gamma$, so that we are able to perform integration on that set.
 (We may consider the use of nonuniform edge lengths, in case we are given specific edge weights.)

 So the continuous structure we are going to employ is $\mR^N\times G^c$.
-Though it is possible to realize this whole structure in a Euclidean space $\mR^{N+K}$, one finds an unnecessarily complicated topology space in general, as the two examples shown in Figures~\ref{fig.rgb} \ref{fig.Klein} indicate.
+Though it is possible to realize this whole structure in a Euclidean space $\mR^{N+K}$, one finds an unnecessarily complicated topology space in general, as the two examples shown in Figures~\ref{fig.rgb}, \ref{fig.Klein} indicate.

 In fact, we do not need to realize the global structure of the complicated space $\mR^N\times G^c$ as a whole.
 Instead, we can just consider the local structure.
-A natural and simple way to do that is to impose a manifold structure that we will now elucidate.
-(For the convenience of the reader we have included some background definitions concerning manifolds in Appendix~\ref{manifold} ).
-We denote the manifold as $\mathcal{M}$.
+A natural and simple way to do that is to impose a manifold structure, which we will now elucidate.
+We denote the manifold by $\mathcal{M}$.